 In a year unlike any other, many of us find ourselves preparing for the big return to school again (how many times have we said that in the past 12 months!).
 On top of getting everyone back into a routine with bed and wake-up times, we also need to ensure we have planned and organized a variety of packed lunches and snacks that will keep our children happy, healthy, and full.

-There are innovative tools that could take a lot of the pain out of the process and give a strong boost to our kitchen management skills at the same time.
-Such a tool is CozZo – a new kitchen management helper that integrates fridge and pantry inventory, collaborative shopping assistance, smart recipes, and precise food expiry tracking in one handy app.
+There are modern tools that could take a lot of the pain out of the process and give a helping hand to our kitchen management skills at the same time.
+We designed CozZo kitchen management app to be such a tool by combining fridge and pantry inventory tracking, collaborative shopping lists, smart recipes, and meal planning in one handy iPhone/iPad application.

 1. Organize Your Pantry (the smarter way)

 First things first…a well-organized kitchen is the key to making all meal planning easier and quicker.

 If you haven’t gone through your pantry in a while (or since the start of lock-down 1.0 when many of us had the impulse to do such chores!) it is likely that you have only a vague idea of what’s still in there.
 So before your next trip to the supermarket why not do a full inventory of what you already have.

 This may sound like a bore, but with CozZo app, it is actually quite easy and fun.
 What’s the fun part you may ask.
 Well, CozZo offers a “swipe to left/right” swipecard wizard to suggest products for your inventory that you are likely to have in your kitchen.

 In no time, you will end up with a comprehensive pantry inventory and a full list for your next grocery shopping and stocking.
 The moment you have your food supplies sorted out, it will be you controlling your pantry and not vice versa (and it’s a great task to get the children involved with!).